-As of May 21, 2020, 19 properties (out of 226) have not submitted a plan and/or an application.
+As of July 10, 2020, 14 properties (out of 226) have not submitted a plan and/or an application.
 Follow-up mailings have been sent to those property owners.
-92 properties have cleaned all debris and are approved for rebuilding efforts to begin.
-Additionally, 31 exemptions have been approved.
+105 properties have cleaned all debris and are approved for rebuilding efforts to begin.
+Additionally, 33 exemptions have been approved.
 Due to the COVID-19 health emergency and the Shelter-In-Place Orders issued by the Sonoma County Public Health Officer, the deadline for all debris to be removed and soil sampling completed was extended to August 1, 2020.

-Property owners who have not yet submitted debris removal paperwork can still download a Debris Removal Application form at SocoEmergency.org/Recover/ <http://socoemergency.org/Recover/> and contact Environmental Health for assistance at 707-565-6700 or ehdebrisremoval@sonoma-county.org <mailto:ehdebrisremoval@sonoma-county.org>.
-Additional information about Debris Removal Requirements and a Debris Removal Completion Certification information is also posted on this site.
+Property owners who have not yet submitted debris removal paperwork can still download a Debris Removal Application form at SocoEmergency.org/Recover and contact Environmental Health for assistance at 707-565-6700 or ehdebrisremoval@sonoma-county.org Additional information about Debris Removal Requirements and a Debris Removal Completion Certification information is also posted on this site.

 Sonoma County Environmental Health and CalRecycle held a Debris Removal Training for contractors, waste haulers, and property owners on Wednesday, November 20, 2019 to provide information about the debris removal process.
-A recording of this training is posted at SoCoEmergency.org/Recover <http://socoemergency.org/Recover/>.
+A recording of this training is posted at SoCoEmergency.org/Recover http://socoemergency.org/Recover/.